responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/lambert-davy.md

 # ROC-based fairness constraints {#section-4}

 A richer approach is then to use **pointwised ROC-based fairness constraints**.
 Ideally, we would want to enforce the equality of all score distributions between both groups (i.e., identical ROC curves).
 This would satisfy all AUC-based fairness constraints previously mentioned.
 However, this condition is so restrictive that it will most likely lead to a significant drop in performances.
 As a result, the authors propose to satisfy this constraint on only a finite number of points.
-They were indeed able to prove that this was sufficient to ensure fair classifiers.
+They were indeed able to prove that this was sufficient to ensure maximum fairness for a fixed false positive or false negative rate.

 We can introduce the learning objective $L_\Lambda(s)$ defined as:
 \begin{align*}